How we Work • Overcoming the 4 Problems

 3 – The Away-day Problem

-You and your team go on an away-day where most of the time is spent discussing lots of good ideas about all the tasks you need to get done.
-Little time is spent on the thing that would make a real difference – making you more cohesive as a team.
+You go on an away-day where most of the time is spent discussing the tasks; what needs to get done.
+Little time is spent on something that nearly always makes a big difference; becoming more cohesive as a team.

-Away-days are also usually a one-off with little follow-up – sometimes run by cringey outsiders who have weird ideas which they try to impose on you, most of which don’t relate to your particular challenges.
+Away-days are usually a one-offs, maybe run by cringey outsiders who have ideas which they try to impose on you, which may not relate to your particular challenges.
+Key perspectives are often not represented in the discussions.
+And there’s little follow-up.

 4 – The Coaching Problem